-10 Top-Rated Tourist Attractions in Oklahoma City and other Unique Sites
+10 Top-Rated Tourist Attractions in Oklahoma City

 State capital Oklahoma City is a bustling hub on the southern Great Plains, roughly in the center of the oil-rich state.
 Known as "The Big Friendly," the city was settled during the 1889 "Land Run," though Native Americans lived in the region long before.
 In 1995, the capital sadly became famous when a bomb attack claimed 168 lives.
 A national memorial now remembers the victims and survivors of that tragedy.

 Many of the city's top sightseeing attractions are set in the historic former warehouse district of Bricktown.
 Museums, event venues, and restaurants create a picturesque neighborhood on the Bricktown Canal with its small water taxis.
 And for a true taste of ranchland life, visitors can plan their trip to catch a stockyard auction.

 This outdoor memorial is a tribute to the victims, survivors, rescuers, and others affected by the events of April 19, 1995, when the Alfred P. Murrah Federal Building was bombed.
 The reflecting pool and field of empty chairs have become well-known symbols of the city, and visitors can walk through the solemn setting.
 To find out more about the tragedy, visitors can tour the exhibits at the nearby Oklahoma City National Memorial Museum.